open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

   using Spring beans (the OpenTelemetry Java agent requires an [extension](https://opentelemetry.io/docs/zero-code/java/agent/extensions/) for this)

+It may be a bit surprising, but our default recommendation for Spring Boot apps is still to use the [**OpenTelemetry Java agent**](/docs/zero-code/java/agent) with bytecode instrumentation, as it provides more out-of-the-box instrumentation than the Spring Starter, since some things are only possible with bytecode instrumentation.

 ## What does it mean to be stable?